planeswalker1/array-fun/README.md

 # _array-fun_

-#### _A website where a user can input numbers and get back data, 03.11.2018_
+#### _A website where a user can input numbers and get back data, 03.16.2018_

 #### By _**planeswalker1**_

 ## Description

-_This page has been created to get and manipulate data._
+_This page has been created to mimic a for loop.
+It will ask for 3 inputs with prompt and return an array of the looped numbers, the sum of that array, and another array with the looped numbers converted into binary._

 ## Setup/Installation Requirements